-- > Only "Authorized" Drivers should operate Church vehicles.

-- > No Drivers under 21 years of age.

-- > No Drivers over age 69.
+- > Only "Authorized" Drivers should operate Church vehicles. - ➤ No Drivers of Church Vehicles under 21 years of age. - > No Drivers over age 70.

 Drivers of buses must have commercial drivers license (CDL).
 There are also endorsements that may be required:

 Endorsement P: for passenger vehicles carrying 16 or more passengers (including the Driver